Courses for programs other than the Sturm College of Law are offered on the quarter system; the Sturm College of Law operates on a semester calendar.

 The academic calendar is divided into fall, winter and spring quarters and a summer session.
 Each quarter is approximately ten weeks long and summer session is nine weeks.
-There are four interterm sessions.
+There are two interterm sessions.
 Students may complete degree requirements through continuous enrollment, including summers, or may arrange the normal work of a three-quarter academic year in any desirable sequence of quarters and summer session.

 Summer session is an avenue for continuing undergraduate and graduate students to accelerate their programs or complete necessary coursework.
 Elective, Common Curriculum and required courses for majors and minors are offered in a variety of time frames.
 Travel and other unique courses including short, intensive workshops are part of the summer program.
 Visiting students, professionals and individuals from the community interested in attending for the summer only are encouraged to attend and are admitted under an open-enrollment policy.